Subscribe to updates

 Summary

-The Executive, Resources and Contracts Policy Development and Scrutiny Committee met on 24 November 2025, to discuss a range of issues including treasury management performance, updates on Biggin Hill Airport, and the corporate contract register.
-The committee supported recommendations related to the Insurance Fund Annual Report, Treasury Management, Capital Programme Monitoring, Payment Management System, Budget Monitoring, and the Council Tax Support Scheme.
-They also noted reports on matters outstanding, the forward plan, Section 106 agreements, and the corporate contract register.
+The Executive, Resources and Contracts Policy Development and Scrutiny Committee met to discuss the Insurance Fund, treasury management, capital programme monitoring, a new payment management system, Biggin Hill Airport, Section 106 agreements1 and the corporate contract register.
+The committee supported recommendations for the Insurance Fund, treasury management, capital programme monitoring and the payment management system.
+They also noted the Biggin Hill Airport update, the Section 106 agreements update and the corporate contract register.

 Biggin Hill Airport

-The committee requested that any sanctions applied in the future be reported to the committee, and suggested that minutes from the Consultative Committee be made available on the council website.
+The committee requested that any sanctions applied in the future be reported to the committee and suggested that it may be helpful to consider whether the minutes from the Consultative Committee be made available on or from the Council website.

 Insurance Fund Annual Report

-The committee reviewed the Insurance Fund Annual Report for 2024/25, which advised of the fund's position as of 31 March 2025.
-The total fund value increased from £4.5 million to £4.8 million.
-A mid-year review estimated that the final fund value as of 31 March 2026 would decrease to approximately £4.7 million.
+The committee supported the recommendations of the Insurance Fund Annual Report 2024/25.
+The report advised members of the Insurance Fund position as at 31 March 2025 and presented statistics relating to insurance claims for the last few years.
+In 2024/25, the total fund value increased from £4.5m to £4.8m.
+A mid-year review of the fund had also been carried out and at this stage, it was estimated that the final fund value as at 31 March 2026 would decrease to approximately £4.7m.
+The position would continue to be monitored throughout the year.

-The committee considered the Treasury Management Quarter 2 Performance 2025/26 and Mid-Year Review.
-The report summarised treasury management activity during the second quarter of 2025/26.
-Investments as at 30 September 2025 totalled £287.2 million, and there was no outstanding external borrowing.
+The committee supported the recommendations of the Treasury Management - Quarter 2 Performance 2025/26 & Mid-Year Review report.
+This report summarised treasury management activity during the second quarter of 2025/26.
+Investments as at 30 September 2025 totalled £287.2m (£296.5m at 30 June 2025) and there was no outstanding external borrowing.

-The Director of Finance explained that the timing of future borrowing depended on a number of variables, which would be included in the budget report at the next meeting.
+The Director of Finance explained that there were a number of variables determining the timing of future borrowing and that these details would be included in the budget report which would be presented to members at the next meeting.

 Capital Programme Monitoring

-The committee reviewed the Capital Programme Monitoring report for Quarter 2 2025/26.
-The report summarised the current position on capital expenditure and receipts and highlighted changes to be considered by the Executive in respect of the capital programme for the Resources, Commissioning and Contract Management portfolio.
+The committee supported the recommendations of the Capital Programme Monitoring - Quarter 2 2025/26 report.
+On 26 November 2025, the Executive would receive a report summarising the current position on capital expenditure and receipts following the second quarter of 2025/26 and would be asked to agree a revised capital programme for the period 2025/26 to 2029/30.
+This report highlighted changes to be considered by the Executive in respect of the capital programme for the Resources, Commissioning and Contract Management portfolio.

 Payment Management System

-The committee discussed the Payment Management System, which is the core platform for the council's payment and income management functions, enabling the council and its agents to manage financial transactions in excess of £46 million annually.
+The committee supported the recommendations of the Payment Management System report.
+The Payment Management System was the core platform for the council's payment and income management functions and enabled the council and its agents to manage financial transactions in excess of £46m annually.

 The report sought delegated authority to procure a Payment Management System by making a direct award through a complaint procurement framework for a 5-year contract, commencing April 2026.

-The Assistant Director for Governance and Procurement explained the difference between the procurement of this contract and the recent banking contract, noting the key difference was the market environment and the market conditions for the software.
+The Assistant Director for Governance and Procurement explained that whilst there were a number of differences between the procurement of this contract and the recent banking contract, the key difference was the market environment and the market conditions for the software.

-The Chairman noted that the contract delivered an overall saving for the council.
+Councillor Simon Fawthrop, Chairman of the Executive, Resources & Contracts PDS Committee, noted that the contract delivered an overall saving for the council.

 Budget Monitoring

-The committee considered the Budget Monitoring 2025/26 report, which provided the second budget monitoring position for 2025/26 based on expenditure and activity levels up to the end of September 2025.
+The committee supported the recommendations of the Budget Monitoring 2025/26 report.
+The report provided the second budget monitoring position for 2025/26 based on expenditure and activity levels up to the end of September 2025.
+The report also highlighted any significant variations which would impact on future years as well as any early warnings that could impact on the final year end position.

-The Director of Finance confirmed that the budget report in January 2026 would provide details on the Transformation Programme and an updated financial forecast.
+The Director of Finance confirmed that the budget report which would be presented in January 2026 would provide the key details as well as an updated financial forecast.

 The committee noted that January's budget report would refer to the ongoing impact of the Churchill Court site.
-It was agreed that the Portfolio Holder for Renewal, Recreation and Housing would consider the most appropriate way to present the income and expenditure relating to the Churchill Court site and report back to the committee.
+Councillor Yvonne Bear, Portfolio Holder for Renewal, Recreation & Housing, would give some consideration as to the most appropriate way to present the income and expenditure relating to the Churchill Court site and report back to the committee.

-The committee reviewed the Council Tax Support/Reduction Scheme report, which sought approval for the 2026/27 scheme.
+The committee supported the recommendation of the Council Tax Support/Reduction Scheme report.
+The report sought approval for the 2026/27 Council Tax Support Scheme.

-The Assistant Director for Exchequer Services explained that a full review would be undertaken once a complete year's worth of data was available to assess the impact of previous changes on vulnerable adults and children.
+The Assistant Director for Exchequer Services explained that at this point in the year there was not quite six months' worth of data and that the intention was to undertake a full review once a complete years' worth of data was available, concerning the impact of previous changes on vulnerable adults and children.

 Section 106 Agreements Update

-The committee received an update on Section 106 Agreements3.
+The committee noted the Section 106 Agreements Update.
+The report provided an update on Section 106 Agreements.

 Corporate Contract Register

-The committee received an update on the two flagged contracts – one had been flagged due to a timing issue, and it was anticipated that an extension would be authorised, and the other flagged contract concerning direct payments, an alternative contract had now been put in place.
+The committee received an update on the two flagged contracts – one had been flagged due to a timing issue, and it was anticipated that an extension would be authorised.
+With respect to the other flagged contract concerning direct payments, an alternative contract had now been put in place.
+Councillor Simon Fawthrop congratulated officers on the smooth transition to the new Direct Payments contract.

-3. Section 106 agreements, also known as planning obligations, are legal agreements between local authorities and developers; these are linked to planning permissions and can require developers to provide community benefits or mitigate the impact of their developments.
+1. Section 106 agreements, also known as planning obligations, are legal agreements between local authorities and developers; these are linked to planning permissions and used to mitigate the impact of new developments on the community and infrastructure.

 Attendees